Tepic/getdata-project/README.md

 The data being analyzed is under the test and train directories, which are mirrors of eachother in layout.
 The subject_test.txt is the Subject(person) the data was collected from.
 The y_test.txt is the activity performed (see activity_labels below).
 The x_test.txt is the raw data.
 The train directory is respective in layout.

-In the root directory of the the study the activity_label.txt spells out the exact activity.
+In the root directory of the the study the activity_label.txt spells out the exact activity (this is for the y_test.txt and y_train.txt data).
 The features explains the 561 columns of raw data in the x_test.txt and x_train.txt files.

 Lastly the features_info.txt and the README.txt spell out in more depth how the study was run and the meanings of some the features, etc.